Man arrested over Emma Caldwell murder

 The unsolved case was reopened in 2015 following consideration by senior lawyers in the Crown Office and campaigning by Emma's mother Margaret.

-Police Scotland said the arrest of Mr Packer was made in the Glasgow area on Thursday following significant inquiries by detectives from the Major Investigation Team.
+Police Scotland said the arrest was made in the Glasgow area on Thursday following significant inquiries by detectives from the Major Investigation Team.

 Senior Investigating Officer, Det Supt Graeme Mackie, said: "Police Scotland officers have undertaken a significant amount of work re-investigating all the circumstances surrounding Emma's death following instruction from the lord advocate in 2015."